Iceman (album): Promotion

 A second livestream, titled "Iceman: Episode 2", aired on July 24.
-Three tracks were previewed during the livestream: "Which One" with British rapper Central Cee, which had been previewed at Drake's Wireless Festival set and during the first livestream, in addition to two untitled songs that are expected to feature on the album.
+Three tracks were previewed during the livestream: "Which One" with British rapper Central Cee, which had been previewed at Drake's 2025 Wireless Festival set and during the first livestream, in addition to two untitled songs that are expected to feature on the album.
 "Which One" was released as a single a day later, marking Drake's second collaboration with Central Cee following 2023's "On the Radar Freestyle".
-The second episode depicted Drake being chased by Pinocchio throughout Manchester until he eventually escapes into Manchester Piccadilly station.
+The song was not included on Iceman, but featured on its companion album Maid of Honour.
+The second episode depicted Drake being chased by Pinocchio throughout Manchester until he eventually escapes to Manchester Piccadilly station.
 The livestream concluded with a graphic that read "COMING SOON", with Pinocchio's head in place of the letter "I".
-According to Srosh Khan of the BBC, the character's presence in the livestream was interpreted to represent the "lies" following Drake around in the aftermath of his feud with Lamar.
+According to Srosh Khan of the BBC, the character's presence in the livestream was interpreted to represent the lies "following Drake around" in the aftermath of his feud with Lamar.

 A third livestream, "Iceman: Episode 3", aired on September 4, taking place in Milan.
 Several songs were previewed during the livestream, including the tentatively titled "That's Just How I Feel", as well as "Dog House".
-The latter features American rapper Yeat, who appeared in the livestream, and singer Julia Wolf.
+"That's Just How I Feel" was repurposed into "Janice STFU" on the album, while the latter features American singer Julia Wolf and American rapper Yeat, who appeared in the livestream.
 The episode was also noted for its continued depiction of Pinocchio, who appeared in previous episodes.
 In one scene, four Pinocchio characters sit at a restaurant table, with one writing "LEGACY" on the table in red paint before tossing ice cubes onto it.
 At the end of the stream, Drake is seen confronting three of the Pinocchio characters.
 Following the livestream, one of the previewed tracks, "Somebody Loves Me Pt.
-2" was released; it is a remix of "Somebody Loves Me" from Some Sexy Songs 4 U (2025) and features American rapper Cash Cobain.
-On September 9, Dog House was released as the third promotional single from the album; Drake had teased its release through his Instagram a day prior.
-It marks Drake's third collaboration with Yeat, following 2023's "IDGAF" and 2024's "As We Speak".
+2" was released; it is a remix of "Somebody Loves Me" from Some Sexy Songs 4 U and features American rapper Cash Cobain.